jalal246/packageSorter/README.md

 > Sorting a group of packages that depends on each other :nerd_face:

-Having multiple projects in workspace depending on each other is headache.
+Having multiple projects in workspace depending on each other is a headache.
 You have to build core first, then the project depends on it, and so on.
-You probably want this step to be automated so you can use `package-sorter(unsortedPackages[], coreDependency)`.
+You probably want this step to be automated so you can use: `package-sorter`

 ```bash
 npm install package-sorter